Cheraw, South Carolina: 20th century to present

-The Civil War caused great economic hardship in Cheraw due to the destruction of its bridge across the Pee Dee river and the conflagration in its business district.
+The Civil War caused great economic hardship in Cheraw due to the destruction of its bridge across the Pee Dee River and the conflagration in its business district.
 However, by the early 1900s, prosperity began to return to Cheraw.
+Colored Memorial School was established in Cheraw.

 The Great Depression again brought change.
 Cheraw State Park and Sandhills State Forest were both founded in the 1930s.
 Cheraw was the first municipality to use the Civilian Conservation Corps in South Carolina to build a state park.
 The plan, which was privately funded by the town's citizens, was to make Cheraw the "Gateway City" of South Carolina with the creation of Cheraw State Park.
 The park is the largest of the CCC-originated state parks in South Carolina.

 By the 1950s and 1960s the groundwork was laid for industrial growth.
 By the end of the 20th century, Cheraw had a balanced industrial base while maintaining its historic charm, architectural treasures and natural resources.
 The harbor tug USS Cheraw was named in the town's honor.

 In November, 1941, Cheraw saw pretend combat in its streets during the Battle of Pee Dee River, Phase 1 of the Carolina Maneuvers.
 General George Patton's 2nd Armored Division was the (Red) attacking force versus Major General Charles F. Thompson's I Corps defending (Blue).
 Tanks from Patton's division penetrated the defenses and entered the city center to be met by defending anti-tank guns.
 It was determined that Red's tanks were successful and Blue forces were forced to withdraw from the town.

 In addition to St. David's Episcopal Church and Cemetery, the Cheraw Historic District and Robert Smalls School are listed on the National Register of Historic Places.